mozilla-services/docs/source/glossary.rst

        form: "Basic base64(username + ':' + password)

     services-builds
-        The Service Build mailing list at services-builds@mozilla.org, that receives all Hudson failures.
+        The *Build* mailing list at services-builds@mozilla.org receives all Hudson failures.

         You can register to it at: https://mail.mozilla.org/listinfo/services-builds

+    services-dev
+        The *Dev* mailing list at services-dev@mozilla.org is the place where we discuss the development of Mozilla Services applications.

+        You can register to it at: https://mail.mozilla.org/listinfo/services-dev